Annual Town Meeting

 The Town of Nantucket has a healthy tradition of citizen-submitted warrant articles for town meetings.
 Per Massachusetts General Law, citizen articles require the signatures of 10 registered voters (registered in the Town of Nantucket) for an annual town meeting and 100 registered voters for special town meetings.
 The Town of Nantucket has taken the unusual step of providing legal assistance in the preparation of citizen warrant articles.
 Generally it is between 2-4 weeks prior to the deadline for citizen article submittals.
 The timeline for Annual Town Meetings may be found on the Town of Nantucket website.

-When your warrant article is ready to be submitted, please proceed as follows:
+When you feel that your warrant article is ready to be submitted, please proceed as follows:

-- Obtain the required number of signatures.
-Your article will not be accepted without valid signatures of the required number of voters registered in Nantucket.
+- Obtain the required number of signatures (better yet, obtain more because sometimes people think they are registered to vote here but they are not).
+Your article will not be accepted without valid signatures of the required number of voters who are registered in Nantucket (again, that is 10 signatures for Annual Town Meeting warrant articles and 100 for Special Town Meeting warrant articles).
 You may obtain more signatures than required, but not less.
-Please make sure the signatures are legible and that the names are legibly printed next to the signature.
+Please make sure the signatures are legible and that the names are legibly printed next to the signature, with a legible street address.
 The first signature on the warrant article will become the sponsor of the article.
-It is best to be sure that signature is that of someone who can represent and speak to the article.
+As a result, it is best to be sure that the first signature is that of someone who can represent and speak to the article.
 Signature Petitions are available from the Town of Nantucket website.

-- If at all possible, please provide your article to the Town Administration office in MS Word format.
+- If possible, please also email your article and questionnaire to the Town Administration office (TownManager@nantucket-ma.gov) in MS Word format.

 Some things to remember when preparing your warrant article: